 - Promptly fulfilling your financial obligations to the center, including charges not covered by insurance.

 - Payment to center for copies of the medical records you may request.

 Informing your providers about any living will, medical power of attorney, or other advance directive that could affect your care.

-Mary Gamez, Administrator
+Mary Gamez, CEO